• Skip to primary navigation

 • Once chicken is done, allow it to rest for 10-15 minutes before carving.

-• Once the oven has heated through, place the chicken in the oven and cook for about an hour and 20 minutes or until the internal temperature is 165 degrees.
-(Baste the chicken with the pan juices that accumulate n the bottom of the tray, every 20 minutes.)
+• Put chicken on rack or baking dish with breast side up.
+Cook uncovered for 1 hour and 15 minutes to 1½ hours or until internal temperature reaches 165°F. (Baste the chicken with the pan juices that accumulate in the bottom of the tray, every 20 minutes.)

 • Once the chicken is cooked through, remove it from the oven and allow it to rest for 10-15 minutes before carving.